I2PC/docs/docs/thePowerOfXmipp.rst

 .. figure:: /_static/images/ClpC1.png
-   :alt: spike view
+   :alt: A, cryo-EM map of the apo MtbClpC1 hexamer bound to a substrate peptide in top
-   :width: 300
+   :width: 400

 Project: HER2-TZB